 - 2.1 This document represents the Neighbourhood Plan for Tiptree parish.
-It represents one part of the development plan for the parish over the period to 2033, the other parts being the Colchester Borough Local Plan 2013-2033: North Essex Authorities' Shared Strategic Section 1 Plan (adopted in February 2021) and the Colchester Core Strategy (adopted in 2008 and amended in 2014).
-Whilst it must be in general conformity with the strategic policies of the adopted Local Plan, the Tiptree Neighbourhood Plan exists within the context of the emerging Colchester Local Plan Section 2 and details planning policies specific to Tiptree. - 2.2 Colchester Borough Council (CBC), as the local planning authority, designated a Neighbourhood Area for the whole of the Tiptree parish area in 2015 to enable Tiptree Parish Council to prepare the Neighbourhood Plan.
+It represents one part of the development plan for the parish over the period to 2033, the other principal parts being the Colchester Borough Local Plan 2013-2033: North Essex Authorities' Shared Strategic Section 1 Plan (adopted in February 2021) and the Colchester Local Plan Section 2 (adopted July 2022).
+The Tiptree Neighbourhood Plan strategy is informed by the context provided in the Colchester Local Plan Section 2 (CLP S2) and details planning policies that are locally specific to Tiptree. - 2.2 Colchester Borough Council (CBC), as the local planning authority, designated a Neighbourhood Area for the whole of the Tiptree parish area in 2015 to enable Tiptree Parish Council to prepare the Neighbourhood Plan.
 The Plan has been prepared by the community through the Tiptree Neighbourhood Plan Steering Group. - 2.3 Map 2.1 below shows the boundary of the Neighbourhood Plan area, which is contiguous with the boundary of Tiptree parish.